recp/asset-xchange/README.md

 The extension will be **.ae**

-Extension and name may change in the future.
+Extension and name may be changed in the future.